lab-v2/pyreason/docs/source/user_guide/6_pyreason_expected_output.rst

 Infer Edges Tutorial Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To see ``save_rule_trace`` in action, we will look at an example usage in PyReason's Advanced Tutorial.
+To see ``save_rule_trace`` in action, we will look at an example usage in PyReason's Infer Edges Tutorial.

 .. note::
    Find the full, explained tutorial here `here <https://pyreason--60.org.readthedocs.build/en/60/tutorials/infer_edges.html#pyreason-infer-edges>`_.